 Rolling out spoke with Banks about her businesses, her DBADC program and how she handles being a Black woman in a male-dominated industry.

 How did you get into the bail bonds business?

 A bail bond company contacted me to be an intern.
 I accepted and after a few months I asked the manager how do I become an agent and they refused to tell me.
 I went to their competitor and they hired me.
 After I worked for them for two years they asked if I wanted to buy the business.
 I said yes and saved my money for five years and finally purchased the business.
 By the third year, we put the other company out of business.

 How long have you had your own business?

 For eleven years.

-Bail bonding tends to be a male dominated industry.
-You don’t see women this this business often, especially Black women.
-How rare is it for a Black female to have her own Bail Bonds business?
+Bail bonding tends to be a male-dominated industry.
+You don’t see women in this business often, especially Black women.
+How rare is it for a Black female to have her own bail bonds business?

 Yes.
 It’s rare, but I also [employ] several African American females [on my team as well.]